Training Long-Context, Multi-Turn Software Engineering Agents with Reinforcement Learning: Preliminaries

 \subsection{From PPO to DAPO}

-Reinforcement learning has traditionally been dominated by \emph{Proximal Policy Optimization} (PPO)~\citep{schulman2017proximalpolicyoptimizationalgorithms}, which employs a learned critic to estimate the advantage of each generated action.
+Reinforcement learning has traditionally been dominated by \emph{Proximal Policy Optimization} (PPO)~\citep{schulman2017proximalpolicyoptimizationalgorithms}, which employs a learned critic to estimate the advantage of each generated action, shown in Equation~\ref{eq:ppo}.
 While powerful, PPO introduces extra overhead and sensitivity to hyperparameter tuning.
-In our setting, the PPO objective can be the following: